 How could we put together a list of the games to play on Steam and not include the latest offering from the master of turn-based strategy and tactical simulation?
 The Civilization series has been through many a form over the years, but entry number six takes all the best bits from those previous incarnations, smoothes off the edges and serves up one of the most rewarding turn-based video games ever made.

-There’s nothing quite like building a nation from its fledgling roots and nurturing it into a cultural powerhouse, and Civ number six gives you more freedom and control than ever.
+There’s nothing quite like building a nation from its fledgling roots and nurturing it into a cultural powerhouse, and Civilization VI gives you more freedom and control than ever.
 Removing the pre-set paths that hampered the still stellar Civ V, Civ VI transforms into a landscape that rewards plucky explorers and confident conquerors with the opportunity to expand their budding society with new technologies and alliances.
 Sid Meier’s name alone is part of PC gaming’s lofty heritage, so owning this little doozy is a no-brainer.

 Get it here: Sid Meier’s Civilization VI